emilio2601/emilio2601.dev/_texts/deploying-a-web-app-affordable-ipv6-only-vps.md

 ---

 ## Intro
-Recently, I was looking for a way to deploy a personal project.

-You're reading this blog on [GitHub Pages](https://pages.github.com/), and I love its simplicity and ease of use.
-But since it's a Rails app, I had to look for something a bit more beefy.

-My first instinct was to use a PaaS platform — we were in the process of moving away from [Heroku](https://www.heroku.com/) at work and I decided to check the new crop of offerings that have surged in the last few years.

-To be fair, I could have stuck with Heroku; after all I was fairly familiar with it given my experience at work.
-But at the same time, we were not satisfied with pricing and stability, so I decided to look for alternatives.

-First, I tried [Render](https://render.com).
+Recently, I needed a home for a new personal project.
+While I love the simplicity of [GitHub Pages](https://pages.github.com/) – where this blog lives – a dynamic Rails application requires a bit more firepower.

+A PaaS was the obvious starting point.
+[Heroku](https://www.heroku.com/) was the platform I knew best, but my professional experience migrating a team away from it due to cost and stability issues made me hesitant to use it personally.
+Instead, I decided this was the perfect opportunity to see what the modern PaaS landscape had to offer.

+My first stop was [Render](https://render.com).
 It was pretty easy to get my app up and running on their basic plan, but as soon as I tried to load my initial dataset the import process repeatedly failed, hitting memory limits.

 The obvious path forward was to upgrade, but I was already questioning the value.
 For $27/month, my app had just 512MB of RAM, with another 1GB for the database.
 This wasn't nearly enough, yet the dataset itself was tiny: a year's worth of data (~400,000 rows) is only about 150MB in an uncompressed CSV.
 It seemed absurd to pay more for a platform that couldn't handle such a small initial load, so I decided to look elsewhere.

+This wasn't just a Render-specific issue; it was a fundamental problem with the PaaS model for a resource-hungry hobby project.
+A quick survey of other providers confirmed this.
+They all charge a premium for the convenience of a managed platform, with RAM and CPU being the most expensive, metered resources.
+It was clear that simply switching to another PaaS would lead to the same dead end: paying too much for too little.

-I realized that the PaaS platforms were not a good fit for a hobby project like mine.
-I needed a solution that was more flexible and cost-effective, so I started to look into VPS providers like [OVH](https://www.ovh.com/us/vps/), [Vultr](https://www.vultr.com/), or [Hetzner](https://www.hetzner.com/).
-The trade-off was that I would have to manage the server myself, but this was something I was willing to do.
+That's when I realized I needed to trade convenience for control and started looking into VPS providers like [OVH](https://www.ovh.com/us/vps/), [Vultr](https://www.vultr.com/), or [Hetzner](https://www.hetzner.com/).
+The deal was simple: I would have to manage the server myself, but in return, I'd get far more raw power for my money.
+It was a trade-off I was happy to make.

-After doing some research and shopping around, I ended up with a [CAX21](https://www.hetzner.com/cloud) from Hetzner.
-I'd get 4 vCPUs, 8GB of RAM and 80GB of NVMe storage for €6.49/month, which is a pretty good deal, way better than what I was paying for a PaaS platform.
+I ultimately chose a [CAX21](https://www.hetzner.com/cloud) from Hetzner, which offered an incredible amount of power for the price: 4 vCPUs, 8GB of RAM, and 80GB of NVMe storage for just €6.49/month.

-The server was an Ampere Altra arm64 machine.
-I decided to go with it versus a similarly priced Intel machine after looking at benchmarks online and seeing that the Altra was somewhat faster.
-When we migrated our main database at work from Heroku to AWS we went with their ARM machines as well and we'd been happy with the performance and the cost savings, so I figured it was a good choice.
-My local development machine has an Apple M4 ARM chip, so I was confident that all of this project's dependencies had support for this instruction set.
+This specific server came with an Ampere Altra processor, which brought up a key decision: should I go with ARM or a similarly-priced Intel machine?
+I opted for ARM for a few reasons.
+My professional experience was positive – we had successfully migrated our main database at work to AWS's ARM-based Graviton instances with great results.
+My personal setup was also a factor; developing on an Apple M4 Mac meant I was already confident that every dependency for this project was ARM-compatible.
+With online benchmarks giving the Altra a performance edge anyway, the decision felt solid.

 While configuring the server, Hetzner offered a €0.50/month rebate if I didn't want a primary IPv4 address.
 It seemed like a no-brainer: besides the small discount, it felt like a forward-thinking choice in the face of [IPv4 exhaustion](https://en.wikipedia.org/wiki/IPv4_address_exhaustion).